evanjflack/evanjflack.github.io/index.md

 order: 1
 ---

 I am a research assistant to Prof. Amitabh Chandra at the Harvard Kennedy School of Government in Cambridge, MA.
-I am interested in public, health, and labor Economics.
+I am interested in health, public, innovation, and industrial organization economics.
 I am curently applying to PhD programs in Economics (and adjacent fields) for admission in Fall, 2021.

 Prior to Harvard, I earned a B.A. in Economics and Mathematics from Rice University in Houston, TX.

-Ouside of Economics, I am a jazz and rock drummer.
+Ouside of Economics, I am a rock and jazz drummer.

 ### Curriculum vitae